cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	{{ bp_img_file('Build Cake File Empty') }}

 	!!! tip
-		CakeIO offers automatic string to [CakePath](paths.md) conversions.
+		Cake IO offers automatic string to [CakePath](paths.md) conversions.
 You can pass a string to any function that expects a CakePath argument and it will automatically create a CakePath object from the string for you:

 		{{ bp_img_file('Auto Str Conv') }}